citrusoft/ansible/README.md

 1. create a directory to isolate your work.
 2. copy the Vagrantfile provided to your directory.
-3. start a terminal/shell and bring up the control node
+3. start a terminal/shell and bring up the control node 'code' vagrant up control
->vagrant up control
->vagrant ssh control
+'code' vagrant ssh control
 4. start a terminal/shell and bring up the database node
 >vagrant up db
 >vagrant ssh db